Homemade sweetened condensed milk is easy to make. We’ll share a quick recipe with just five steps and only a few simple ingredients.

 - Bring the mixture to a boil, then turn down the heat and stir until your homemade condensed milk thickens to the proper consistency.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Gezuckerte Kondensmilch selber machen: So einfach geht’s** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Gezuckerte Kondensmilch selber machen: So einfach geht’s** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?